anticomputer/emacs-codeql/README.md

 Results contain source code locations in the form of org links, which can be visited with the normal org mode operations for link handling (e.g. `org-open-at-point`)

 `emacs-codeql` will resolve file paths into the project snapshot source code archive included with the database archive.

+## Database source archive Xref support

+`emacs-codeql` automatically retrieves references and definitions for database source archive files that are opened from a result buffer org link.
+It achieves this by registering a custom org-link handler for a `codeql:` link type which then performs a ridiculous elisp ritual to trick emacs into thinking it actually has xref support for these files specifically.

+`emacs-codeql` rudely overrides the default xref bindings for any existing major-mode that might normally take precedence for the type of source file that is opened, but only for files opened from a result buffer.

+The `codeql:` link handler sets up a buffer-local context for the opened source file that initializes a custom xref backend, such that the normal emacs `xref-find-definitions` and `xref-find-references` functions (commonly bound to `M-.` and `M-,`) operate as you would expect them to.

+Note: references and definitions are fetched asynchronously by running templated queries in the background the first time a given archive file is visited in the current session.
+When the xref results are available, the xref backend will automagically start working without any further requirements from the user, but it may take a few seconds before they actually become active.
+On subsequent visits, the xref data is pulled from cache and should be available instantly.

 ## Commands